 The case has huge consequences for Cornerstone and will have far reaching implications for other organisations.

 Ofsted’s heavy-handed decision comes after years of opposition to the charity’s evangelical Christian beliefs.

-In 2008 Cornerstone Fostering and Adoption agency were subjected to an investigation by the Equality and Human Rights Commission (EHRC), over their long-standing policy of only placing children with committed Christian married couples, after new equality laws came into force.
+In 2008 Cornerstone were contacted by the Equality and Human Rights Commission (EHRC) over their long-standing policy of only recruiting evangelical Christian foster carers, after new equality laws came into force.

-It noted that Cornerstone’s requirement for carers to be committed Christians was lawful on the basis that it seeks to provide a distinctly Christian-based adoption and fostering service.
+The Commission noted that Cornerstone’s requirement for carers to be committed Christians was lawful on the basis that it seeks to provide a distinctly Christian-based adoption and fostering service.

 Without the involvement of The Christian Institute, their legal team and their support financially our doors would have closed.
 Pam Birtle, Cornerstone General Manager

-The Christian Institute’s Solicitor Advocate, Sam Webster, explains the wider significance of the case:
+The Christian Institute’s Solicitor Advocate, Sam Webster, explains the wider significance of the 2011 case:

 The positive outcome in this case demonstrated that Christian organisations do not need to compromise their beliefs in order to remain within the law.

 The case highlighted how important it is for Christian charities to get their foundational documents right and to apply them in practice in a consistent and faithful way.
 Sam Webster, Solicitor Advocate, The Christian Institute